 One of the most common areas for a diabetic foot ulcer to appear is under a callus.
 Calluses are thickened, hard areas of skin that develop over parts of the foot that experience increased pressure due to a bone or other prominence, or even shoes that are too tight.
 Since a neuropathic patient cannot feel the pain of a callus, and the ulcer forms under the callus, it is imperative that a diabetic person does a daily foot exam to monitor their feet for these troubling issues.

 Diabetes can cause changes in the skin of your foot.
 Check daily for discoloration in the skin or nails, unusual lumps or bumps, or other abnormal changes.

 Charcot Foot is the breakdown of the bones in your foot and ankle due to severe Neuropathy.
 The deformities that develop from Charcot foot are serious and will be permanent—or result in an amputation—unless they are treated.
 The sooner you notice and manage the condition, the more likely it can be treated successfully with conservative methods.

 Videos on Diabetic Foot Care

-Diabetic foot care is crucial for the health of your feet and ankles.
+Diabetic foot care is crucial for the health of your feet, ankles and overall well-being.
 Don’t cut corners or take your feet for granted when you struggle with diabetes.
 Investing in them now, before problems develop, can go a long way in preventing painful, avoidable issues.